zzzprojects/docs/dapper-plus.net/pages/documentations/old_to_remove/audit/audit-entry.md

 The `AuditEntry` class represents the auditing row metadata that has been modified.

-The auditing value metadata is a list of [AuditEntryItem](audit-entry-item.md) class.
+The auditing value metadata is a list of [AuditEntryItem](audit-entry-item.md) objects.

 ```csharp
 // The namespace is different because the https://bulk-operations.net/ library is used under the hood.